okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hook-best-practices/index.md

 * Okta uses HTTPS to encrypt communications to your Hook endpoint.
 When using HTTPS, ensure you keep your SSL certificate updated and the Domain Name System (DNS) secured, so that someone can’t re-point your endpoint to another location.

-## Avoid delays in Inline Hook responses
+## Avoid delays in Hook responses

 When Okta uses an Inline Hook to communicate with your endpoint, the user experience is paused until your code responds.
+Okta Event Hooks, although acting asynchronously, also require a response.
 To prevent unnecessary delays or timeouts, we recommend the following:

 * Treat Okta Hooks as you would any other HTTP request, namely: Ensure you respond to the HTTP request in under 400 milliseconds with a 200 (Success) or 204 (Success no content) code.
+* Process the Hook request data after the response is sent to avoid delays or timeouts.

 >**Note:** The Okta request times out after 3 seconds with no response for Inline Hooks and Event Hooks.